-Code provision A.2.1 provides that the roles of Chairman and Chief Executive should be separate and should not be performed by the same individual.
-However, the Company does not have a separate Chairman and Chief Executive and Mr. Feng Zhong Yun currently performs these two roles.
-The Board believes that vesting the roles of both Chairman and Chief Executive in the same person has the benefit of ensuring consistent leadership within the Group and enables more effective and efficient overall strategic planning for the Group.
-The Board considers that the balance of power and authority will not be impaired by the present arrangement and this structure will enable the Group to make and implement decisions promptly and effectively.
-After taking into account the overall circumstances of the Group, the Board will continue to review and consider the separation of the duties of the Chairman and Chief Executive if and when appropriate.
+Code provision A.2.1 provides that the roles of chairman and chief executive should be separate and should not be performed by the same individual.
+However, the Company does not have a separate chairman and chief executive and Mr. Feng Zhong Yun currently performs these two roles.
+The Board believes that vesting the roles of both chairman and chief executive officer in Mr. Feng provides the Group with strong and consistent leadership, allows for more effective planning and execution of long-term business strategies and enhances efficiency in decision-making.
+As all major decisions are made in consultation with members of the Board and relevant Board committees, and there are independent non-executive Directors on the Board offering independent perspectives, the Board is therefore of the view that there are adequate safeguards in place to ensure sufficient balance of powers within the Board.
+The Board will continue to review and monitor the practices of the Company for the purpose of complying with the CG Code and maintaining a high standard of corporate governance practices of the Company.
+The Board will continue to review and consider the separation of the duties of the Chairman and Chief Executive if and when appropriate.

-Code Provision A.4.1: Non-executive directors should be appointed for a specific term
+Code Provision A.4.1: non-executive directors should be appointed for a specific term

-Under the code provision A.4.1 of the Code, non-executive directors (including independent non-executive directors) shall be appointed for a specific term and subject to re-election.
-None of the Company's existing independent non-executive directors was appointed for a specific term.
+Under the code provision A.4.1 of the Code, non-executive Directors (including independent non-executive Directors) shall be appointed for a specific term and subject to re-election.
+None of the Company's existing independent non-executive Directors was appointed for a specific term.
 This constitutes a deviation from code provision A.4.1 of the Code.
-However, the Company's Articles of Association stipulate that all non-executive directors shall retire and be re-elected at least once every three years, which is an adequate measure to ensure that the Company's corporate governance complies with the same level to that required under the Code on Governance Practices and Corporate Governance Code.
+However, the Company's Articles of Association stipulate that all independent non-executive directors shall retire and be re-elected at least once every three years, which is an adequate measure to ensure that the Company's corporate governance complies with the same level to that required under the Code.

-On 4 June 2020, Mr. Han Zhi Jun was re-elected as an independent non-executive director.
+On 4 June 2021, Mr. Chai Woon Chew and Ms. Ye Yi Fan were re-elected as Independent Non-executive Directors, respectively.